 How much Creatine should you take a day: Summary

-In closing, you should aim to be getting 2 – 5 grams of creatine per day after you have finished your loading cycle.
-During your loading cycle, you should aim to get 20 grams of creatine a day for around 5 – 7 days.
+In closing, you should aim to get 2 – 5 grams of creatine per day after you finish your loading cycle.
+During your loading cycle, you should aim to get 20 grams of creatine daily for around 5 – 7 days.

-After this loading process, you should stick to the maintenance amount of 2 – 5 grams.
-Going over this into the 10 grams area can lead to side effects such as stomach cramps and other forms of gastrointestinal distress.
+After this loading process, you should stick to the 2 – 5 grams maintenance amount.
+Going over this into the 10 grams area can lead to side effects such as stomach cramps and other gastrointestinal distress.

 If you miss a day of creatine, this is not an issue.
-Your muscles will still have a high level of creatine saturation, just remember to take your serving again the next day.
+Your muscles will still have a high level of creatine saturation; remember to take your serving again the next day.

-If you’re looking for something that agrees with a bodybuilding lifestyle, aim to get at least 5 grams of creatine a day.
+If you want something that agrees with a bodybuilding lifestyle, aim to get at least 5 grams of creatine a day.